Snowflake-Labs/sfquickstarts/site/sfguides/src/partner_snowflake_predictive_model_using_sigma/partner_snowflake_predictive_model_using_sigma.md

 ### Target Audience
 Anyone who is interested in learning how to easily leverage the power of Snowflakes machine learning features, by using Sigma.

+### What You Will Build
+In this lab you will be creating a machine learning-driven price prediction tool, integrating the perspectives of both a business analyst and a data scientist using Snowflake and Sigma.

 ### What You Will Learn

 - How to explore and build a dataset for training a model